AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 #define TEST_WF_LS_ADDR 0x14000010ul

-/* Set to wakeup pin for Hibernate mode return */
+/* Set to wakeup pin for the Hibernate mode return */

 const cy_stc_gpio_pin_config_t Hibernate_wakeup_port_pin_cfg =